 Ingesting disease agents is another mechanism for contracting disease.
 This can occur through eating or drinking contaminated food or water or by having the infective agent on your hands before eating.

-Simple steps to minimise your risk
+How to minimise risk

-- Keep livestock healthy and vaccinate them for known zoonotic diseases, such as leptospirosis and hendra
+- Keep livestock healthy and vaccinate them for known zoonotic diseases, such as leptospirosis and hendra.

 - Ensure you and your staff are vaccinated for zoonotic diseases where a vaccine is available and you are at risk of contracting the disease, such as Q-Fever.

 - Wear Personal Protective Equipment (PPE) where possible and cover any wounds with water tight dressings.
 To protect against mosquitoes and other biting insects that can transmit diseases: cover-up with a loose-fitting long sleeved shirt and long pants when outside and apply mosquito repellent to exposed skin.